United Retail Federation: 1940 - 1970

-Modern Times
+Modern times

 On 26 January 1974 the Association offices at Buchanan St, West End were flooded in the 1974 Brisbane Flood.
 Many of the records were water damaged, and the Federation still has the plaque showing the level of water which swept through the building - 5 feet high.

 May 1975 "The Queensland Shopkeeper" and the "Retailer of Queensland" merged to become the official journal for both the Queensland Shopkeepers Association and the Queensland Retail Traders Association.

 On 31 January 1978, the Queensland Retail Traders Association and the Queensland Shopkeepers Association merged to become the Queensland Retail Traders and Shopkeepers Association.

 In June 1987, QRTSA celebrated its Centenary - as part of this celebration, the Association moved offices to its current location.

 In 2010 the organisation re-branded under the leadership of Scott Driscoll, who was first appointed Executive Director and then elected National President.
 The organisation was thereafter known as the United Retail Federation, to reflect the membership having spread across all states of Australia and the scope of activities of the organisation being on a truly national basis.
-Throughout its history, the United Retial Federatiin's objective has been to protect and advocate for independent retailers, lobby all levels of government on their behalf and help them in their day-to-day business operations as much as possible via key services and professional and industry advice.
+Throughout its history, the United Retail Federation's objective has been to protect and advocate for independent retailers, lobby all levels of government on their behalf and help them in their day-to-day business operations as much as possible via key services and professional and industry advice.

 The organisation was wound up in 2015.